-- (a) PJM, in consultation with the Market Seller and with timely input and advice from the Market Monitoring Unit, may: - (i) Update the Market Seller's Fuel Cost Policy expiration date, with at least 90 days notification to the Market Seller, due to a business rule change in the PJM Governing Documents. - (ii) Immediately expire the Market Seller's Fuel Cost Policy with written notification to the Market Seller when a change in circumstance causes the Market Seller's fuel pricing and/or cost estimation method to be no longer consistent with the approved Fuel Cost Policy, this Operating Agreement, Schedule 2 or PJM Manual 15. - (b) If the Market Seller of a generation resource that has been transferred from another Market Seller does not affirm the current approved Fuel Cost Policy on file for that generation resource, then such Fuel Cost Policy shall terminate expire as of the date on which upon the generation resource was 's-transferred to the new Market Seller of ownership. - (c) PJM shall notify the Market Seller and the Market Monitoring Unit in writing when it has approved or denied a requested the updated to a Fuel Cost Policy expiration date and the rationale for changing the expiration date its determination. - (d) On the next Bbusiness Dday following immediate-the expiration of a Fuel Cost Policy, the Market Seller may only submit a cost-based offer of zero or a cost-based offer that is consistent with the temporary cost offer methodology in Section 6.3 of this Operating Agreement, Schedule 2, section 6.3-until a new Fuel Cost Policy is approved by PJM for the relevant resource.
-The Market Seller shall be required to submit a new Fuel Cost Policy for approval, pursuant to the process and deadlines set forth in PJM Manual 15 in order to submit a cost-based offer value that is greater than the temporary cost offer.
-If PJM revokes expires a Market Seller's previously approved Fuel Cost Policy under Operating Agreement, Schedule 2, section 2.4(a)(i) or (ii), PJM shall notify the Market Seller in writing, with a copy to the Market Monitoring Unit, and include an explanation for the revocation expiration, along with relevant documentation to support the expiration of a Fuel Cost Policy.
-Upon expiration, the Market Seller may rebut the expiration pursuant to Operating Agreement, Schedule 2, section 6.2.
+- (a) PJM, in consultation with the Market Seller and with timely input and advice from the Market Monitoring Unit, may: - (i) Update the Market Seller's Fuel Cost Policy expiration date, with at least 90 days notification to the Market Seller, due to a business rule change in the PJM governing documents. - (ii) Immediately expire the Market Seller's Fuel Cost Policy with written notification to the Market Seller when a change in circumstance causes the Market Seller's fuel pricing or cost estimation method to be no longer consistent with the approved Fuel Cost Policy, this Operating Agreement, Schedule 2 or PJM Manual 15. - (b) If the Market Seller of a generation resource that has transferred from another Market Seller does not affirm the current approved Fuel Cost Policy on file, then such Fuel Cost Policy shall expire upon the generation resource's transfer of ownership. - (c) PJM shall notify the Market Seller and the Market Monitoring Unit in writing the updated Fuel Cost Policy expiration date and rationale for changing the expiration date. - (d) On the next business day following immediate expiration of a Fuel Cost Policy, the Market Seller may only submit a cost-based offer of zero or a cost-based offer that is consistent with the temporary cost offer methodology in Section 6.3 of this Operating Agreement -until a new Fuel Cost Policy is approved by PJM for the relevant resource.
+The Market Seller shall be required to submit a new Fuel Cost Policy for approval pursuant to the process and deadlines set forth in PJM Manual 15 in order to submit a cost-based offer value that is greater than the temporary cost offer.
+If PJM revokes-expires a Market Seller's previously approved Fuel Cost Policy under Operating Agreement, Schedule 2, section 2.4(a)(i) or (ii), PJM shall notify the Market Seller in writing, with a copy to the Market Monitoring Unit, and include an explanation for the revocation expiration, along with relevant documentation to support the expiration of a Fuel Cost Policy.
+Upon expiration, the Market Seller may rebut the expiration pursuat to Operating Agreement, Schedule 2, section 6.2.
 Upon revocation of a Fuel Cost Policy, the penalty referenced in Operating Agreement, Schedule 2, section 5(a) below shall apply beginning on the day after PJM issues the written notification of revocation to the Market Seller, with no additional requirement for PJM to provide any further notice to the Market Seller.